auth0/docs/articles/anomaly-detection/index.md

 There are two different triggers for the brute-force protection shield, for two slightly different attack scenarios.

+* 10 failed login attempts from the same IP address
+* 100 failed login attempts in 24 hours *or* 50 sign up attempts per minute

 For example, if a user with *user_id1* signs in from *IP1* and fails to login consecutively for 10 attempts, their log in attempt from this *IP1* will be blocked.
 Another user, *user_id2*, signing in from *IP1* will not be blocked.

 ### Trigger: 10 failed login attempts

-This trigger occurs when there are 10 failed login attempts into a single account fromt the same IP address.
+This trigger occurs when there are 10 failed login attempts into a single account from the same IP address.

 #### Actions